Olympic-size swimming pool

 An Olympic-size swimming pool is used as a colloquial unit of volume, to make approximate comparisons to similarly sized objects or volumes.
-It is not a specific definition, as there is no official limit on the depth of an Olympic pool.
+It is not a specific definition, as there is no maximum limit on the depth of an Olympic pool.
 The value has an order of magnitude of 1 megaliter (ML).
+Some style guides caution against the hyperbole of describing any relatively large pool as "Olympic-size[d]".

 Specifications

-FINA specifications for an Olympic-size pool are as follows:
+World Aquatics specifications for an Olympic-size pool are as follows: